polymage-labs/mlirx/g3doc/HighPerfCodeGen.md

 Compilation time: 0.0228369s
 10.785 GFLOPS
 ```

+As for M_C, K_C, note that we are using large enough values that the M_C x K_C
+tile (675 KB for M_C = 180, K_C = 480) of the LHS matrix (A) actually fits in
+the L3 cache, as opposed to in the L2 cache, which was the plan with the
+BLIS/OpenBLAS tiling approach.
+Since we haven't really done the additional
+level of tiling (N_C) per the OpenBLAS/BLIS strategy, we notice that we get more
+mileage here out of using a larger tile for the LHS in L3 instead of a smaller
+tile in L2 (the L3 was sort of unoccupied for us).
+Note that a larger M_C in
+particular amortizes the cost of the RHS's transfer into L1 and exploits more L1
+reuse on that tile.
+The additional level of tiling is conceptually
+straightforward given where we are now, and this will be evaluated in Part II of
+this article along with better values for M_C, K_C for improved L2 and L3 reuse.

 Let's now look back at our journey up until this best performing result, and the
 role each optimization played.